single-spa/single-spa.js.org/website/versioned_docs/version-5.x/module-types.md

 ## Applications

 ### Applications are declarative
-Applications use a declarative api.
+Applications use a declarative api called `registerApplication`.
 Your single-spa config (also sometimes called root config) defines applications ahead of time, defines the condition at which they are active, but doesn't mount the application directly.

 ### Applications have managed lifecycles
 single-spa manages registered applications and is in charge of all of their lifecycles.
 This prevents you from writing a bunch of logic about when applications should mount and unmount; single-spa takes care of that for you.